JoshuaBillson/MixtureDensityNetworks.jl/README.md

 # Example

-Below we provide an example for fitting an MDN to the visualized one-to-many distribution.
+Below is an example of fitting an MDN to the visualized one-to-many distribution.

 ![](https://github.com/JoshuaBillson/MixtureDensityNetworks.jl/blob/main/docs/src/figures/PredictedDistribution.png?raw=true)